boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    The main purpose of transit resource control is to ensure that during network congestion events, for example caused by network failures and temporary rerouting, premium classes are prioritized, and any drops only occur in traffic that was de-prioritized by ingress admission control {{sec-inbound-edge-resource-control}} or in non-premium (best-effort) classes.
 Capacity planning and management, as described in {{sec-capacity-planning}}, ensures that enough capacity is available to fulfill all approved slice requests.

 #  Transport Planes Mapping Models

-   A network operator might define various groups of tunnels, where each tunnel group is created with specific optimization criteria and constraints.
+   A network operator might define various tunnel groups, where each tunnel group is created with specific optimization criteria and constraints.
 This document refers to such tunnel groups as 'transport planes'.
-For example, transport plane A might represent tunnels optimized for latency, and transport plane B tunnels optimized for high capacity.
+For example, a transport plane "A" might represent tunnels optimized for latency, and transport plane "B" represent tunnels optimized for high capacity.

    {{figure-23}} depicts an example of a simple network with two transport planes.
-These transport planes might be realized via various IP/MPLS techniques, for example Flex-Algo or RSVP/SR traffic engineering tunnels with or without PCE, and with or without bandwidth reservations.  {{sec-capacity-planning}} discusses in detail different bandwidth models that can be deployed in the transport network.
+These transport planes might be realized via various IP/MPLS techniques, for example Flex-Algo or RSVP/SR traffic engineering tunnels with or without PCE, and with or without bandwidth reservations.

+   {{sec-capacity-planning}} discusses in detail different bandwidth models that can be deployed in the transport network.
 However, discussion about how to realize or orchestrate transport planes is out of scope for this document.